Privacy, Policy and Open Data

 Privacy and Open Data

+While open data should be governed by the FAIR principles to promote transparency and reproducibility, not all data can or should be made open.
 Some data may contain personal or other sensitive information that should not be readily accessible.
 For example, open data that contains the location of a rare plant or species at risk may further endanger that species if others are able to locate it.
-We should also consider personal information that may be available when collecting data and whether it is ethical to share that information widely.
+Identifying personal data from interviews should also not be made available in their raw form.
 Consultation with a Research Ethics Board may be necessary before making personal information open.
 In Canada, the Tri-Council Policy Statement on the Ethical Conduct for Research Involving Human (TCPS-2) provides guidelines for research and the use of research data.

 Policy and Open Data

 Open data may be required by granting agencies or journals as part of their agreement for funding or publication.
 For example, in Canada, the Tri-Agency Statement of Principles on Digital Data Management stipulates that, “research data collected with the use of public funds belong, to the fullest extent possible, in the public domain and available for reuse by others.”
-Read the Tri-Agency Research Data Management Policy and reflect on how this might impact how you manage your data.